Sparpvp/C-SimpleHTTP/README.md

 # C-SimpleHTTP
 A simple HTTP protocol implementation in C (Curl Wrapper)
-(And a C++ one, POST requests are not supported yet, and probably, never it's going to be)
+There is a C++ one, too; POST requests are not supported yet, and probably, never it's going to be

 # How do i run it?
-First of all, this project is made in c, then you will need `GCC Compiler`.
+First of all, this project is made in C, then you will need `GCC Compiler`.
 If you want to compile the C++ one, you will need `G++ Compiler`.
 There is a dependency too, curl, or more specify, its library `libcurl`.